FAQs on School Start Time

 My child is very busy with sports and other extracurricular activities, plus hours of homework each night.
 How are we supposed to fit it all in if there is less time in the evening?

 Parents want children to “do well” and “be well.”
+Both extracurricular activities and sleep are important.
 Finding the right balance between these two can sometimes be a challenge.
 If a child is overscheduled, they may have trouble keeping up with homework, feel tired, anxious, depressed or frequently complain of headaches or stomach aches which can be a sign of stress.
 Make sure your child has time for meals and to obtain the right amount of sleep.
 Allow for down-time and staying connected as a family.

 Are there many school districts in Minnesota considering the switch?